Irish plays and actor have big day at UK Theatre Awards

 LONDON It was a great day for the Irish at the UK Theatre Awards on Sunday as a new production of Brian Friel's "Translations" and Belfast-born "Game of Thrones" British-Irish actor Patrick O'Kane took two of the top awards.

-The awards recognize the achievements of regional theater, while the annual Olivier Awards focus on the London stage.
+The awards recognise the achievements of regional theatre, while the annual Olivier Awards focus on the London stage.

 O'Kane won the gong for best performance in a play for his portrayal of Jimmy in a production by Ireland's Abbey Theatre of Belfast-born playwright Owen McCafferty's "Quietly".